 Municipal Election Drop Box locations and Election Day Vote Centers

-Drop Box Locations for the Primary Election:
+Drop Box Locations for the 2025 Municipal Election:

 • Millard County Satellite Offices 71 S 200 W Delta Outside 24 hours/7 days a week